tembo-io/website/README.md

 $ npm run build-docs
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This commands will generate static content into the associated `build` directory and can be served using any static contents hosting service.

 ### Deployment